Skip to the content.

 Your Component

-C++ HTTP Server
+C++ HTTP Server (HttpServer.cpp)

-↓ Routes to DemoEndpoints::CreateRectangle
+| Routes to GetDocumentInfoHandler

-Adobe SDK
+Adobe Illustrator SDK

 What You Can Do From Here

-Browse what’s available:
+Browse what is available:

 Advanced: Adding Custom C++ Endpoints